eagle840/katacoda-labs/singleSpark/intro.md

-Install a single standalone spark server and try a few python and scala commands, then install jupyter and confirm it is working.
+In this lab we'll install a single standalone spark server and try a few scala and python  commands, then install jupyter and confirm it is working.
+The lab is active for hour so feel free to do some of the examples on the spark website.